Written by CorpsAfrica/Malawi Volunteer Ms. Lucy Chihana

-This year has been one of the most craziest in my life: from graduation to moving out to my own little place I now call “home.”
-Its not exactly what I had in mind when I was in college when I decided I wanted to volunteer for a year after graduating.
-The reality lead me to Balaka among people I never met and a place I never knew.
-Being someone who moved from one site into a new one I wasn’t exactly looking forward to it, I was scared and often found myself alone.
-In this new site I wasn’t open enough to learning much, I looked at almost all things as a test and this often made me home sick, alone and sad.
+This year has been one of the craziest in my life: from graduation to moving out to my little place I now call “home.”
+It’s not exactly what I had in mind when I was in college when I decided I wanted to volunteer for a year after graduating.
+The reality led me to Balaka among people I never met and a place I had never known.
+Being someone who moved from one site to a new one I wasn’t exactly looking forward to it, I was scared and often found myself alone.
+On this new site, I wasn’t open enough to learn much, I looked at almost all things as a test and this often made me homesick, alone, and sad.
 I pretended to be fine and happy most of the time.

-Close to my host family is Tsalani Primary school where I volunteered to teach twice a week.
-Its a school that was constructed by Buildon: a non governmental organisation that constructs primary school in rural areas.
+Close to my host family is Tsalani Primary School where I volunteered to teach twice a week.
+Its a school that was constructed by Buildon: a non governmental organization that constructs primary school in rural areas.
 Combined efforts from parents in this village lead to the birth of Tsalani.
-However Tsalani primary school only has one block meaning 2 classes: standard 1&2 with 3 teachers and no staff room or teacher houses.
+However, Tsalani Primary School only has one block meaning 2 classes: standard 1&2 with 3 teachers and no staff room or teacher houses.
 This is the closest school to my village otherwise all other kids from as early as standard 3 (8 years old) have to walk 4-5 kilometers to school and then back home.
-This demotivates many kids who dropout of school at an early age... especially girls.
+This demotivates many kids who dropout of school at an early age… especially girls.

 There are a lot of wonderful and beautiful things I am looking forward to in this village during my 1 year stay: learning how to cycle, new language, cultural dances, community days, my hospital work, travelling, friendships and most importantly my project.
 I love my village, its people, and how they make me feel.
 I am definitely HOME.